 Biography

-Yolanda Michelle Adwoa is a researcher at Cornell University's Odoms-Young Nutrition Liberation, Food Sovereignty, and Justice Lab and a PhD candidate in Psychology with a specialization in Health Psychology at Capella University.
-Her research interests encompass Food Psychology, Nutritional Psychology, and health disparities among Black, Indigenous, and People of Color (BIPOC) populations, particularly examining how food and health behaviors influence psychological well-being and overall health outcomes.
+Yolanda Michelle Adwoa is a researcher at Cornell University's Odoms-Young Nutrition Liberation, Food Sovereignty, and Justice Lab and a PhD candidate in Psychology specializing in Health Psychology at Capella University.
+Her research integrates Health Psychology, Food Psychology, and Nutritional Psychology.
+Using quantitative and qualitative methods, she examines how psychological, social, and environmental factors shape food behaviors, mental health, and overall well-being.

-In her role at the Odoms-Young Lab, Yolanda serves as the project lead for two research studies under the direction of Dr. Odoms-Young: the Nutrition & Disability Scoping Review and a study examining parental perceptions of mealtime behaviors in African American children.
+At the Odoms-Young Lab, Yolanda serves as project lead for two studies under Dr. Odoms-Young: the Nutrition & Disability Scoping Review and a study examining Parental Perceptions of Mealtime Behaviors in African American children diagnosed with Autism.